carpentries-incubator/fair-bio-practice/_episodes/07-files-organization.md

 > > particular conditions or genotypes.
 It also masks the "logical" order of samples
 > > or timepoints.
 > > * Named months break the "expected" sorting, same as dates without leading 0
-> > * Without leading zeros, 's12' appear before s1 and s2 because.
+> > * Without leading zeros, 's12' appear before s1 and s2
 > > * the first (and second) parts of the name are easiest to spot
 > > * last file is also from LD conditions but do apearch after SD, same with 'phya' genotypes
 > > * the last 3 file names are easiest to read as all parts appear on top of each other,